- Rates & Property

 If you receive a rates notice after you have sold a property, it may mean that the Council has not been notified of the sale.
 Please contact your solicitor to make sure we have been notified.

-If you have been paying your rates by direct debit, please email email@example.com prior to settlement occurring to ensure the direct debit is cancelled promptly.
+If you have been paying your rates by direct debit, please email the listed email below prior to settlement occurring to ensure the direct debit is cancelled promptly.
 In the email, please request the direct debit be cancelled.
 Direct debits will also be cancelled when a sales notice has been received from your solicitor.

 Change of name on a property